-Any time someone submits a visa application that contains false information, it is considered a fraud against the U.S. government.
-The result is that the person may face a substantial delay or denial of the visa and quite possibly the denial of subsequent immigration applications.
+Any time someone submits a U.S. visa or green card application that contains false information, it is considered a fraud against the U.S. government.
+The result is that the person could face a substantial delay or denial of the visa and quite possibly the denial of subsequent immigration applications.

-In fact, because lying on a visa application is a violation of federal law, a person in the U.S. who helps an applicant falsify an application to gain entry into the U.S. can actually be indicted and prosecuted by a federal grand jury if the matter is formally investigated by Immigration and Customs Enforcement (ICE).
+What's more, anyone in the U.S. who helps an applicant falsify an application to gain entry to the country can be indicted and prosecuted by a federal grand jury if the matter is formally investigated by Immigration and Customs Enforcement (ICE).

-Some examples of false information that can result in visa denial include the following:
+Some examples of types of false information that can result in visa denial include:

 If your nonimmigrant visa application is determined to contain false information and is denied, you will need to submit a new visa application and request a waiver from a U.S. consulate outside the United States.
 There is no special form to file with the visa application.
-Instead a consular officer will:
+Instead, the U.S. consular officer will:

 The consular officer will report to the Department of Homeland Security (DHS) with a recommendation as to whether or not to grant the waiver.
 If the consular officer does not completely feel you deserve a waiver for your misrepresentation, and makes an unfavorable recommendation to the DHS, your application will likely be denied again.

-In the event your misrepresentation involved the commission of a crime, whether you were actually convicted or not, it is possible you will not even be eligible for the waiver.
+In the event your misrepresentation involved the commission of a crime, whether you were actually convicted or not, it is possible you will not even be eligible to apply for a a waiver.
 Some crimes, by law, cannot be waived.